-We may not all be as romantic — or wealthy — as the famed True Love in the song “The Twelve Days of Christmas,” but with a little bit of imagination and creativity, you can find some version of each of the gifts from the song somewhere in the Peach state, though some items may need to be modified to add a little local flavor.
+We may not all be as romantic — or wealthy — as the famed True Love in the song “The Twelve Days of Christmas,” but with a little bit of imagination and creativity, you can find some version of each of the gifts from the popular Christmas song somewhere in the Peach state.
+Of course, some items may need to be modified to add a little local flavor.

 Below is a scavenger hunt of sorts of where you could find each of these items in Georgia.

 A Partridge In A Pear Tree

 While you could certainly find or plant a pear tree in Georgia, this is the peach state, so we strongly suggest a trip to one of Georgia’s peach farms.